kazurayam/PublishingCustomGradlePlugin_StepByStep/docs/index.md

 -   [Publishing Plugins to the Gradle Plugin Portal](https://docs.gradle.org/current/userguide/publishing_gradle_plugins.html)

-### "com.gradle.plugin-publish" plugin, what it does, what it doesn’t
+### com.gradle.plugin-publish plugin, what it does, what it doesn’t

 I have experimented at lot and learned the following points: